mvolkmann/blog/src/swift/Lottie.md

 because that places the file in a "workspace" associated with your account rather than directly downloading the file.

+Add each animation JSON file to the project with the following steps:

+- Move the JSON file into a directory within the project.
+- Select File ...
+Add Files to "{project-name}"...
+- In the dialog that appears, select the file to be added.
+- Click the "Add" button.

 Add each animation JSON file to the app `Bundle` with the following steps: